Arthana Binu: Early life

 Arthana born as the daughter of actor Vijayakumar and Binu Daniel.
 The couple later got divorced.
-She completed her schooling at Sarvodaya Vidyalaya, Trivandrum.
-She started anchoring in TV Channels in Malayalam at her 11th grade of schooling.
 After completing her school life, she joined Bachelor of Journalism, Mass Communication and Video Production at Mar Ivanios College, Thiruvananthapuram.

-Even before she graduated, Arthana began her career as a model.
-Her profile increased by anchoring Smart Show, an entertainment and popular game show organized by Sreekandan Nair and broadcast by Flowers TV.

 Career

-In 2015, she made her first camera presence through the game show Smart show on Flowers TV as a co-host to Sreekandan Nair.

 Arthana made her acting debut in 2016 when she was in her second year of college, in the Telugu romantic comedy film Seethamma Andalu Ramayya Sitralu (2016) along with Raj Tarun, directed by Srinivas Gavireddy.
 In the same year she made her Malayalam debut along with Gokul Suresh in Mudhugauv (2016), a Malayalam caper-comedy film.